 1. DevOps Pipeline first, Complexity second!

 Imagine having an ARM template which consists of 10 resources.
 Have fun introducing a CD and CI pipeline to deploy to Azure that works.
 Especially when the deadline is 1-2 weeks away.
 You always want to be confident in any code you write.
-You won’t be, if you set up your pipeline in the end of your project.
+You won’t be if you set up your pipeline at the end of your project.

 So, start your project setup with a working CI / CD pipeline!

 2. Use Multiple Stage Environments before Deployment to Production

 To make sure everything is in order and the actual deployment works, several stages are needed.
 This is common knowledge for DevOps, but what possibilities do you have regarding ARM templates?
 If you want to be 100% correct, you should have your own Azure Active Directory for each stage.
 Meaning that the resources are completely separated and free of any side effects.

 But I also understand that not every company can or want to have several AAD just to separate stages.
 Then in my opinion resource groups are enough.
 You don’t need to use different subscriptions for that since they are more for billing and departmental chargebacks.
 In other words: governance.